lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

-# OpenTitan Earl Grey Chip Specification
+# OpenTitan Darjeeling Chip Specification

-This document describes the OpenTitan Earl Grey chip functionality in detail.
+This document describes the OpenTitan Darjeeling chip functionality in detail.
-For an overview, refer to the [OpenTitan Earl Grey Chip Datasheet](../specification.md).
+For an overview, refer to the [OpenTitan Darjeeling Chip Datasheet](../specification.md).

 # Theory of Operations

-The netlist `chip_earlgrey_asic` contains the features listed above and is intended for ASIC synthesis, whereas the netlist `chip_earlgrey_cw310` provides an emulation environment for the `cw310` FPGA board.
+The netlist `chip_darjeeling_asic` contains the features listed above and is intended for ASIC synthesis, whereas the netlist `chip_darjeeling_cw310` provides an emulation environment for the `cw310` FPGA board.
 The code for Ibex is developed in its own [lowRISC repo](https://github.com/lowrisc/ibex), and is [*vendored in*](../../../../doc/contributing/hw/vendor.md) to this repository.
 Surrounding Ibex is a suite of *Comportable* peripherals that follow the [Comportability Guidelines](../../../../doc/contributing/hw/comportability/README.md) for lowRISC peripheral IP.
 Each of these IP has its own specification.